Jabal ad Dukhan – 440ft

 I jogged through the rocky desert evening, and was just barely able to use the ambient light from the nearby oil facilities to make my way.
 I scrambled up the north ridge, jogged hunched over, and reached the top about 10 minutes after leaving the car.
 Unfortunately the true summit is fenced off with razor wire.
 There’s a big tripod on a point about 6″ taller than where you stand outside it.
 So I could stand about 3′ from the summit and look down on it, but couldn’t actually touch it.

-The summit is quite closer to the radome facility, which is very lit up, and I didn’t want to stay too long lest someone there see me.
+The summit is quite close to the radome facility, which is very lit up, and I didn’t want to stay too long lest someone there see me.
 I had read a report from some Norwegians who got caught on the summit by people from the summit facility.

 I spent 15 seconds on top, snapping one picture without flash of the tripod and razor wire, then ran back down to the car.
 I got a few pictures on the way down, all without the flash, so nobody down below would see me.